wibsonorg/BatchPayments/README.md

-#BatchPayments
+# BatchPayments
-## token payment scaling contract
+## Payment scaling contract
-a proxy contract to reduce gas costs for operating with existing erc20 token
+A proxy contract to reduce gas costs for operating with existing erc20 token on the ethereum blockchain.

 ## Summary